Do You Need an LLC for an Online Business? (Complete Guide)

 A person forming an LLC

-1. Choose Your State of Formation Most online businesses form in their home state, but some choose business-friendly states like Delaware or Wyoming for specific advantages.
+1. Choose Your State of Formation Most online businesses form in their home state.
+Some choose business-friendly states like Delaware or Wyoming for specific advantages.

-2. Select and Register Your LLC Name Choose a unique name that includes "LLC" or "Limited Liability Company" and check availability through your state's secretary of state website.
+2. Select and Register Your LLC Name Pick a unique name that includes "LLC" or "Limited Liability Company" and check availability through your state's secretary of state website.

 3. File Articles of Organization Submit the required paperwork and filing fee to your state's secretary of state office.
-This officially creates your LLC.
+That officially creates your LLC.

-4. Create an Operating Agreement While not always required, an operating agreement outlines how your LLC operates and protects your limited liability status.
+4. Create an Operating Agreement Not always required.
+But an operating agreement outlines how your LLC operates and protects your limited liability status.

 5. Obtain an Employer Identification Number (EIN) Get your EIN from the IRS for tax purposes and to open business bank accounts.
-This is free directly from the IRS.
+Free directly from the IRS.

 6. Open a Business Bank Account Keep your business and personal finances separate by opening dedicated business banking accounts.